gataca-io/gataca.io/content/mdpages/cookie-policy.md

 \- If you use **Android**: click on Menu > Settings > Security and Privacy > activate or deactivate the "Accept cookies" checkbox > Restart the browser for the changes to take effect.

-\- If you use **Windows Phone**: in Internet Explorer, click on More > Settings.
-You can also access Internet Explorer settings via Settings in the list of applications.
-Select or deselect the "Allow cookies" option.

-## 6. LEGAL BASIS

-The processing of your personal data is necessary for the purposes indicated above in section 4, and its legal basis is the consent of the user, which he/she gives when he/she accepts its use through the button provided for this purpose.
-In any case, in accordance with the provisions of section 5 above, users may revoke such consent at any time.

-## 7. HOW LONG ARE COOKIES STORED?

-The cookie retention periods will depend on the type of cookie and its owner.
-You can find more information about these periods in section 4 of this policy.

-## 8. THIRD PARTY AND INTERNATIONAL TRANSFERS
+# 6 Third Party and international transfers

+First-party cookies are stored in servers located in the European Economic Area (EEA).

-Users can obtain information about transfers to third countries that, if any, are made by the third parties identified in this cookie policy in their corresponding policies (see the links provided in section 4 in relation to third party cookies).
+Users can obtain information about transfers to third countries that, if any, are made by the third parties identified in this cookie policy in their corresponding policies.

 Your data may also be communicated to competent authorities in the exercise of their functions.

-## 9. ADDITIONAL INFORMATION
+# 7 Additional information

 You can find additional information about the processing of your data, in particular about your rights and how to exercise them, in GATACA's Privacy Policy, which you will find available through the following link [https://gataca.io/privacy-policy](https://gataca.io/privacy-policy "https://gataca.io/privacy-policy")

-## 10. CONTACT US
+# 8 Contact

 If you have any questions about this Cookie Policy, please contact us by e-mail: gdpr@gataca.io